 * Hospitals and some aged care facilities have mortuary facilities to accommodate deceased donors.

 Within 100km of the Perth CBD, when an offer of donation is accepted, the University pays the full cost of transfer and a simple cremation.

 Outside of the 100km area, the estate, next of kin or benefactor will need to agree to pay half the transfer cost before the offer of donation can be considered for acceptance.

 The cost of the transfer is determined by transport distance and funeral director fees.

 The donor's next of kin will need to contact their preferred funeral director for exact costs.
-As a rough guide, previous transfer costs have ranged from $300 to $1500.

 Note: The University does not cover the cost of funeral or memorial services, copies of death certificates, urns or the collection of ashes from the cemetery.

 - Family service